Australian rules football: International rules football

 The similarities between Australian football and the Irish sport of Gaelic football have allowed for the creation of a hybrid code known as international rules football.
 The first international rules matches were contested in Ireland during the 1967 Australian Football World Tour.
 Since then, various sets of compromise rules have been trialed, and in 1984 the International Rules Series commenced with national representative sides selected by Australia's state leagues (later by the AFL) and the Gaelic Athletic Association (GAA).
 The competition became an annual event in 1998, but was postponed indefinitely in 2007 when the GAA pulled out due to Australia's severe and aggressive style of play.
 It resumed in Australia in 2008 under new rules to protect the player with the ball.

 Global reach

-Australian rules football was played outside Australasia as early as 1888 when Australians studying at Edinburgh University and London University formed teams and competed in London.
-By the early 20th century, the game had spread with the Australian diaspora to South Africa, the United States and other parts of the Anglosphere; however this growth went into rapid decline following World War I. After World War II, the sport experienced growth in the Pacific region, particularly in Papua New Guinea and Nauru, where Australian football is now the national sport.
+During the colonial period, Australian rules was sometimes referred to as Australasian rules, reflecting its popularity in New Zealand.
+The game was played outside Australasia as early as 1888 when Australians studying at Edinburgh University and London University formed teams and competed in London.
+Further international exposure came that same year, when the first British rugby side to tour the Southern Hemisphere played Australian rules matches in both Australia and New Zealand.
+By the early 20th century, it had spread with the Australian diaspora to South Africa, the United States and other parts of the Anglosphere; however this growth went into rapid decline during and after World War I, leading also to a decades long hiatus in New Zealand.
+After World War II, it experienced growth in the Pacific region, particularly in Papua New Guinea and Nauru, where it is now the national sport.

-Today, the sport is played at an amateur level in various countries throughout the world.23 countries have participated in the International Cup and 9 countries have participated in the AFL Europe Championship with both competitions prohibiting Australian players.
-Over 20 countries have either affiliation or working agreements with the AFL.
-There have been many VFL/AFL players who were born outside Australia, an increasing number of which have been recruited through initiatives and, more recently, international scholarship programs.
-Many of these players have been Irish, as interest in recruiting talented Gaelic footballers dates back to the start of the Irish experiment in the 1960s.
-Irishmen in the AFL have since become not just starters for their clubs but also Brownlow Medalists (Jim Stynes) and premiership players (Tadhg Kennelly).

-Most of the current amateur clubs and leagues in existence have developed since the 1980s, when leagues began to be established in North America, Europe and Asia.
-The sport developed a cult following in the United States when matches were broadcast on the fledgling ESPN network in the 1980s.
-As the size of the Australian diaspora has increased, so has the number of clubs outside Australia.
-This expansion has been further aided by multiculturalism and assisted by exhibition matches as well as exposure generated through players who have converted to and from other football codes.
-In Papua New Guinea, New Zealand, South Africa, Canada, and the United States there are many thousands of players.